Nelarius/wrenpp/README.md

 Use `wrenly::setForeignSlotValue<T>(WrenVM*, const T&)` and `wrenly::setForeignSlotPtr<T>(WrenVM*, T* obj)` to place an object with foreign bytes in slot 0, by value and by reference, respectively. `wrenly::setForeignSlotValue<T>` uses the type's copy constructor to copy the object into the new value.

-#### C++ and Wren lifetimes
+### C++ and Wren lifetimes

 If the return type of a bound method or function is a reference or pointer to an object, then the returned wren object will have C++ lifetime, and Wren will not garbage collect the object pointed to.
 If an object is returned by value, then a new instance of the object is also constructed withing the returned Wren object.
-In this situation the returned Wren object has Wren lifetime and is garbage collected.
+In this situation, the returned Wren object has Wren lifetime and is garbage collected.

 ## Customize VM behavior